 [Insert figure 11]

-On the other hand, for the low-involvement advert, purchases are typically made with no planning or previous thought (Tanner and Raymond 2012) A Fast-Moving Consumer Good (FMCG) brand was designated (figure 12).
+On the other hand, for the low-involvement advert, purchases are typically made with no planning or previous thought (Tanner and Raymond 2012).
+A Fast-Moving Consumer Good (FMCG) brand was designated (figure 12).

 [Insert figure 12]

 Playback controls were removed on the videos in order to imitate the format of a pre-roll advert where, “fast-forwarding is often prevented” (Li and Lo 2015 p.
 208) and 30 seconds long.
-The research design process undertaken leads participants away from the survey during the questionnaire to watch a pre-roll advert and then return back to respond with a series of questions as illustrated in figure 13.
+The research design process undertaken, leads participants away from the survey during the questionnaire, to watch a pre-roll advert and then return back to respond with a series of questions as illustrated in figure 13.

 [Insert figure 13]